TL;DR

 Check-in Circle

-Each person shares briefly how they are feeling right now, and how they would like to feel by the end of the meeting.
+Each person shares briefly how they are feeling right now, what their goal is for this gathering, and how they would like to feel by the end of the meeting.
 This gives everyone a voice from the very first moment, helps the group tune into each other, and gives the facilitator a sense of where people are so the meeting can be shaped accordingly.

 Brief Review of the Principles and Structure